 HOW TO DESIGN FOR THE EXPERIENCE OF PEACE?

-The Colloquium is for invited professionals and experts who come from a variety of disciplines and perspectives, including design, architecture, information technology, education, the media, the social sciences and humanities.
+The Colloquium was for invited professionals and experts who come from a variety of disciplines and perspectives, including design, architecture, information technology, education, the media, the social sciences and humanities.
 A multidisciplinary steering group has helped plan the Colloquium, develop the themes, and select the invited participants.

 Marko Ahtisaari is Artistic Director of the Helsinki Festival, the largest multi-arts urban festival in the Nordics.
 A Finnish technology entrepreneur and musician, Ahtisaari has been CEO and co-founder of two technology companies: Dopplr (acquired by Nokia in 2009) and Sync Project (acquired by Bose in 2018).
 After the acquisition of Dopplr, Ahtisaari was executive vice president of Design at Nokia and later a Director’s Fellow at the MIT Media Lab.
 He plays in the band Construction with Nadya Peek.
 Ahtisaari has co-authored two books, Out of the Blue (Gestalten) on Finnish Design and 10x Finland (Teos).